rothsandro/eleventy-notes/Configuration/Custom Properties.md

 });
 ```

-### Published Date
+### Published date

 This example shows how to add a date to a note.
-First, define the date in your note using Front Matter:
+First, define the date in your note using front matter:

 ```md
 ---